microsoft/appcenter-sampleapp-android/README.md

 First navigate to the **Getting Started** tutorial linked below.
 After following that tutorial, you can choose which Mobile Center service to explore.

 ## Contents
-Begin with the [**Getting Started**](getting-started.md) tutorial.
-After you've completed that, you can do the rest in the order below, or choose a specific tutorial to follow.

 | Title | Description |
 |:-:|:-:|